rabbitmq/rabbitmq-website/blog/2020-06-19-cluster-sizing-case-study-mirrored-queues-part-1/index.md

 ---
 title: "Cluster Sizing Case Study - Mirrored Queues Part 1"
-tags: ["Performance", ]
+tags: ["Performance", "Capacity Planning", ]
 authors: [jvanlightly]
 ---

-In a [first post](/posts/2020/06/cluster-sizing-and-other-considerations) in this sizing series we covered the workload, cluster and storage volume configurations on AWS ec2.
+In a [first post](/blog/2020/06/18/cluster-sizing-and-other-considerations) in this sizing series we covered the workload, cluster and storage volume configurations on AWS ec2.
 In this post we’ll run a sizing analysis with mirrored queues.

 The first phase of our sizing analysis will be assessing what intensities each of our clusters and storage volumes can handle easily and which are too much.